This review was last updated in July 2021.

 We were particularly impressed by Blå (blue), a 0% drink which offers a pleasantly fresh and aromatic blend of jasmine, citrus and grape juice along with a complex mix of 13 teas.
 The delicate, softer notes of white tea balance with the deeper, tangier flavours from green and black, plus a hint of tannins from darjeeling.
 We loved the unique perfumed aromas and think this versatile beverage could work equally well as an alcohol-free aperitif to accompany light mains as well as a dessert wine.

 M&S Fizzero Rosé

 A gently sparkling pink fizz with strawberry-scented tones conjuring balmy days of summer.
 Tending towards the sweeter end of the spectrum, Fizzero blends sparkling fermented grape juice with green tea, which adds to the complexity of flavour.
 At only £3.75, we thought it was remarkably good value for the quality.

 La Gioiosa Alcohol-Free Italian Sparkling Wine

 This slightly sweet, full-bodied Italian sparkling wine alternative carries a light, fruity aroma comprising hints of apple, white glera grape and pear.
-Combined with delicate floral flavours, it is strongly reminiscent of prosecco and comes as no surprise that La Gioiosa is one of Italy’s leading producers of this sparkling wine.
+Combined with delicate floral flavours, it is strongly reminiscent of your favourite fizz and comes as no surprise that La Gioiosa is one of Italy’s leading producers of this sparkling wine.
 Enjoy it served chilled on its own, or mixed into fruity mocktails for the perfect summer party drink.